jmelcr/ecc_lipids/README.md

 # ECC-lipids

-ECC-lipids is a classical MD lipid force field with implicit embedding of the electronic polarization through the Electronic Continuum Correction ([ECC](https://jmelcr.github.io/blog/ECC-post)).
+ECC-lipids is a classical MD lipid force field with an implicit embedding of the electronic polarization through the Electronic Continuum Correction ([ECC](https://jmelcr.github.io/blog/ECC-post)).

-The electronic polarization
-(included e.g. via ECC)
-is [important for accurate interactions](https://www.frontiersin.org/articles/10.3389/fmolb.2019.00143/full) of charged molecules, cation and anions, like sodium or [divalent calcium cations](http://aip.scitation.org/doi/10.1063/1.5006779),
+Electronic polarization (included e.g. via ECC) is [important for accurate interactions](https://www.frontiersin.org/articles/10.3389/fmolb.2019.00143/full) of charged molecules, cation and anions, like sodium or [divalent calcium cations](http://aip.scitation.org/doi/10.1063/1.5006779),